 Generalizes on the best strategy to enter the market, e.g., visiting the country; importance of relationships to finding a good partner; use of agents.

-Firms that have successfully entered the Omani market often have previous experience in the Middle East or a full-time in-country representative or office.
-An American company may wish to consider registering as a fully U.S.-owned company (as permitted by the FTA) to avoid profit-sharing and potential disputes with a local partner.
-However, a carefully chosen local partner can be valuable in terms of gaining entry to local markets and dealing with local bureaucracies.
+Firms that have successfully entered the Omani market often have previous experience in the Middle East or a full-time, in-country representative or office.
+An American company may wish to consider registering as a fully U.S.-owned company (as permitted by law and the FTA) to avoid profit-sharing and potential disputes with a local partner.
+However, a carefully chosen local partner can be valuable in gaining entry to local markets and dealing with local bureaucracies.

 Other considerations for firms include: